avivrosenberg/avivrosenberg.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a PhD student in the [VISTA Lab](https://vista.cs.technion.ac.il) at the Technion [Computer Science Faculty](https://cs.technion.ac.il), advised by Prof. [Alex Bronstein](https://bron.cs.technion.ac.il).
-In addition, I'm currently working as an machine learning engineer and data scientist at [Sibylla](https://sibylla.ai).
+In addition, I'm currently working as a machine learning engineer and data scientist at [Sibylla](https://sibylla.ai).

 My research interests include deep learning, differentiable optimization,